FranckLab/FIDIC/README.md

 ## Running FIDIC

+### Sofware Requirement
+Matlab 2011b and the associated Image Processing Toolbox are the minimum requirement to run this code.

 ### Input Image Requirements
 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).
 * We recommend that the input image stack at each dimension should have at least 3 times of the subset size as the number of pixels.
 The default subset size is 64x64, so we recommend that the minimum input image size should be 192x192.